p2pu/InventFest/STEAM Tent/STEAM-Module-01-Intro.markdown

 - List the resources you consulted to help others in the future

 Next Steps:
-1. Readings on Music Education / Music Creation
+1. Discuss Module 1 for STEAM
-2. Group Activity
+2. Group Activity Meetup
-3. Re/hack: Hack this Module
+3. Re/hack: Hack Module 1